 - Stay in the moment: Mindfulness and meditation might sound like new-age mumbo-jumbo or a bit airy-fairy, but once you’ve mastered it, it can truly change your life.
 Based in science, it’s the practice of staying in the present, and not letting the mind flick ahead or back in time worrying about what has been, or will be.
 Headspace is a great resource to help you get started and ‘stay in the now’.

-- Seek help: If you feel like you are at breaking point and you simply don’t know where to turn, ask for help.
+- Seek help: If you feel like you are at breaking point and you simply don’t know where to turn; ask for help.
+Mental health is something that many of us take for granted and is extremely important to our wellbeing.
 Suicide is the leading cause of death for Australians aged 15 to 44 years old.
 In 2017, 75% of people who died by suicide were males.
-Don’t let things get this far – if you think what you’re experiencing is more than just being a bit down, visit Beyond Blue to understand more about symptoms of anxiety, depression and other mental health conditions, or reach out for immediate help to Lifeline on 13 11 14.
+Don’t let things get this far - if you think what you’re experiencing is more than just being a bit down, visit Beyond Blue to understand more about symptoms of anxiety, depression and other mental health conditions, or reach out for immediate help to Lifeline on 13 11 14.

 - Take that holiday: There will never be a good time to take a holiday, and always a reason not to.
 But the cost of not taking it is far greater than the cost of taking it.
 Book that trip - your health, wellbeing, family and business will all thank you for it, and you’ll come back refreshed, re-energised and ready to take on the world again.

 We can’t change the number of hours in the day, but we can change how we use them.
 Start with today - waiting until you have time to plan out your week, month or year never happens.
 Your mental and physical are paramount to the success of your business.
 If you don’t safeguard yourself and your team against burnout, you’re at risk of losing the things most important to you - your health, your family, your friends and ultimately, your business.